Lullabot/amp-library/README.md

  - Converts some non-amp elements to their AMP equivalents automatically
     - An `<img>` tag is automatically converted to an `<amp-img>` tag
     - An `<iframe>` tag is converted to an `<amp-iframe>`
-    - [Standard Twitter embed code](https://raw.githubusercontent.com/Lullabot/amp-library/master/test-html/twitter-fragment.html) is converted to an `<amp-twitter>` tag. _Note_: the conversion will work even if no `<script>` tag was provided after the embed code (as shown in the example)
+    - [Standard Twitter embed code](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/twitter-fragment.html) is converted to an `<amp-twitter>` tag.
-    - [Standard Instagram embed code](https://raw.githubusercontent.com/Lullabot/amp-library/master/test-html/instagram-fragment.html) is converted to an `<amp-instagram>` tag. _Note_: the conversion will work even if no `<script>` tag was provided after the embed code (as shown in the example)
+    - [Standard Instagram embed code](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/instagram-fragment.html) is converted to an `<amp-instagram>` tag.
-    - [Standard Youtube embed code](https://raw.githubusercontent.com/Lullabot/amp-library/master/test-html/youtube-fragment.html) is converted to an `<amp-youtube>` tag
+    - [Standard Youtube embed code](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/youtube-fragment.html) is converted to an `<amp-youtube>` tag
-    - File an issue if you would like more such automatic conversions
+    - [Standard Dailymotion embed code](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/dailymotion-fragment.html) is converted to an `<amp-dailymotion>` tag
+    - [Standard Pinterest embed code](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/pinterest-fragment.html) is converted to an `<amp-pinterest>` tag
+    - [Standard Soundcloud embed code](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/soundcloud-fragment.html) is converted to an `<amp-soundcloud>` tag
+    - [Standard Vimeo embed code](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/vimeo-fragment.html) is converted to an `<amp-vimeo>` tag
+    - [Standard Vine embed code](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/vine-fragment.html) is converted to an `<amp-vine>` tag
+    - _Notes_:
+       - Some of these embed code conversions may not have the advanced features you may require.
+File an issue if you need enhancements to the functionality already provided or new embed code conversions.
+       - Some of the embed codes have an associated `<script>` tag.
+These conversions will work even if no `<script>` tag was provided after the embed code.
 - Provides both a console and programmatic interface with which to call the library.
 It works like this: the programmer/user provides some HTML and we return (1) The AMPized HTML (2) A list of warnings reported by the Validator (3) A list of fixes/tag conversions made by the library

 ### Use Cases